Th3WarPheonix/Basic-Flow-Equations/README.md

 # Basic-Flow-Equations

-Easy reference for 1D and quasi 1D flow, compressible flow, isentropic flow equations encountered in basi aerodynamics courses at university.
+Easy reference for 1D and quasi 1D flow, compressible flow, isentropic flow equations encountered in basic aerodynamic courses at university.
 Atmoshperic plots are added as a complement to the equations, as well as a means to pull atmoshperic data.